olastor/age-plugin-sss/README.md

 # age-plugin-sss

-⚠️ Consider this plugin to be experimental until the version v1.0.0 is published! ⚠️
+⚠️ Consider this plugin to be experimental until the version v1.0.0 is published!
+Open for feedback and improvements.
+Disclaimer: This is my first project in Go. ⚠️

 ---